 These regulations ensure safety in terms of handling the refrigerants and also environmental protection.
 Violation of these rules can result in significant fines.
-If you are experiencing any issues involving the refrigerant in your AC unit, contact a licensed air conditioning repair company immediately.
+If you are experiencing any issues involving refrigerant in your AC unit, contact a licensed HVAC company immediately.
 They can safely and legally resolve the problem and get your home back to being cool and calm.

 Phasing out outdated refrigerants

 Since the 1990s, governments around the world have introduced measures to phase out the use of harmful refrigerants and encourage manufacturers to adapt products to using the newer, safer refrigerants.
 As of the 1st of January 2020, R22 has been phased out globally.
 According to the U.S. Environmental Protection Agency (EPA), the production and import of R-22 in the U.S. is officially banned.
 This is solely due to the harmful effects that HCFCs have on the ozone layer and its contribution to climate change.

 It has taken decades to reach this point due to lack of industry desire to change and uninformed buyers.
 It is the goal of the global community to ban all remaining production of HCFCs by Jan 1 2030.
 The ban will also apply to imports.

 Is Your AC Running on Banned Refrigerant?